 Prothrombin time (PT)

 Prothrombin time (PT) is a blood test that measures the time it takes for the liquid portion (plasma) of your blood to clot.
+It measures the function of a part of the clotting system.

 A related blood test is